jhuggett/quest-for-the-ever-burning-lamp/README.md

 Once downloaded, unzip the zip.

 Review the `manual.txt`.
 Run the executable called `game` to play.
 Game related data is store in a local database that will be colocated with where the executable resides.

+This game works on macOS.
+Windows doesn't seem to work.